ZIORWebDev/zior-lightbox/readme.txt

 = Default settings =

-When activated, all images except those with classes that is disabled in the settings will be converted to lightbox.
+When activated, all images will be converted into light box except for those excempted in the settings.

 == Screenshots ==